Roasted Buttery Brussels Sprouts:

 Like most cruciferous veggies, these have a very hard outer fiber that digests best when it is lightly steamed or roasted.
-This process breaks down these outer fibers and makes the nutrients more bioavailable.
+This process breaks down these outer fibers and makes the prebiotics and nutrients more bioavailable.

 Adding in the grass-fed butter or ghee is a fantastic way to make this taste incredible and it has tons of good fats in it.
 Grass-fed butter/ghee is rich in omega-3 fatty acids, CLA and vitamin A & E. It is also a great source of the anti-inflammatory compound butyric acid.

 We cannot get enough of brussels sprouts here at DrJockers.com.
 Delicious, nutritious, anti-inflammatory and a superfood to believe in, brussels sprouts will never let you down!